DukeAtreides/seekonkucc_CommunionClass/SpecialDays/MLK.md

 In Jesus name we pray -  Amen

-## Lesson — Martin Luther King Jr. and Racism
+## Lesson: Martin Luther King Jr. and Racism
 - **Theme:** Standing up for Peace and Justice like Jesus taught us to do.
 - **Learning objectives:**
   - Understand the concept of racism and discrimination.